Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Evaluations in Simulation

-We undertook several precautions to ensure a fair comparison.
-First, we designed the robot state and visual features for all methods to be identical.
-Second, we carefully designed the baselines policies and tuned their hyper-parameters for each baseline method (Appendices~\ref{appendix:policy_designs} and \ref{appendix:layer_size}).
-Third, we trained each method policy over five random seeds to control for initialization effects~\cite{henderson2018deep}, except for \textit{KODex}, which computes an analytical solution.
-Note that for real-world tasks, due to the burden of physical evaluation, we train and evaluate each policy on a single random seed.
+To ensure a fair comparison, we: (i) designed the robot state and visual features for all methods to be identical, (ii) designed the baselines policies and tuned their hyper-parameters for each baseline method (Appendices~\ref{appendix:policy_designs} and \ref{appendix:layer_size}), and (iii) trained each method policy over five random seeds to control for initialization effects~\cite{henderson2018deep}, except for \textit{KODex}, which computes an analytical solution.